Just 4 Teens

 Is Alateen for you?

 Alateen offers help for young people whose lives have been affected by someone else’s drinking.
 Sometimes the active drinking has stopped, or the active drinker may not live in the household anymore.
 Even if the alcoholic is receiving treatment, or has moved out, we are still affected.
-Here are 20 questions to help decide whether or not Alateen is for you.
+Here are frequently asked questions to help decide whether or not Alateen is for you.

 icon-teens-alanon-d6e7fc